vishaltak/itr-foreign-assets-helper/README.md

 - Schedule FA A2 data is not generated from the above script.
 It need to be done manually.
 - Using the [account statement on 31st December](#account-statement), the following would be the entries for Schedule FA A2
-    - "Peak balance during the period" would be the cash in INR on 31 March.
+    - "Peak balance during the period" would be the cash in INR on 31 December.
 The assumption here is that you have not withdrawn the money.
 Else, need more thought here.
-    - "Closing balance" would be the cash in INR on 31 March.
+    - "Closing balance" would be the cash in INR on 31 December.
     - "Gross amount paid/credited to the account during the period" would be 0.

 #### Schedule AL